B. Certificate in Chinese Language courses for foreign students

 Certificate in Chinese Language course:

 An applicant who wishes to take courses leading to the award of the Certificate in Chinese Language shall be admitted only upon satisfying the University entrance requirements.
 Application Forms can be obtained from the Chinese Language Centre of the School of Chinese, Room 801, 8/F, Run Run Shaw Tower, Centennial Campus, HKU, Pokfulam, Hong Kong (Email: firstname.lastname@example.org) or downloaded from the website http://www.chinese.hku.hk/CertChinLang_ApplicationForm.pdf.
 Please complete an Application Form during the application period.
-The completed form should be returned to the Chinese Language Centre together with 1) a photocopy of your HKID card/passport/birth certificate; if you are applying on grounds of “mature age”, an officially certified copy of the document; 2) the officially certified copies of academic transcripts and examination results; 3) the proof of payment of the application fee HK$300.
+The completed form should be returned to the Chinese Language Centre together with 1) the original officially certified or declared copies of your HKID card/passport; 2) the original officially certified or declared copies of your academic transcripts and examination results (if you are not applying on grounds of “mature age”); 3) the proof of payment of the application fee HK$300.
 The curriculum may not be offered if there are insufficient applicants.

 An applicant who does not satisfy the University entrance requirements may be admitted as a Visiting Student.
 Visiting Student is not eligible for the award of the Certificate.
 Fees are the same as those for the regular students.
 Enquiries should be made at the Chinese Language Centre.